BYUCS235/cs235-assignments/Unit01-Intro-to-cpp/homework1c-references/instructions.md

 - The `head` program should read the first `n` lines of a file or standard input
   - If no file is provided, read from standard input
-- If a negative number is provided, the program should print an error message and exit
 - If the input file does not exist, the program should print an error message and exit
+- If more lines are requested than the input file has, the program should just print the entire file
 - Follow the formatting demonstrated in the example

 ### Example